-BIO 210 Anatomy and Physiology II 4 semester credits 3/1/0 Preceded by an overview of principles of basic chemistry, cellular biology, bio-organization, and body systems, this course concentrates on examination of the gross and microscopic structures and functions of the cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.
+BIO 210 Anatomy and Physiology II

+Preceded by an overview of principles of basic chemistry, cellular biology, bio-organization, and body systems, this course concentrates on examination of the gross and microscopic structures and functions of the cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems.
 Basic laboratory techniques and microscopy are taught to further enhance lecture material.
 Please note that BIO 110, Anatomy and Physiology I, and BIO 210, Anatomy and Physiology II, are independent in their content coverage and can be taken in any order upon meeting the prerequisite(s).
 Prerequisite(s): HEA 112 Medical Terminology.

-LPN 200A Pharmacology and Dosage Calculation for Nursing 2 semester credits 1.5/0.5/0 This course focuses on beginning basic pharmacologic aspects of nursing care and related therapeutics.
+LPN 200A Pharmacology and Dosage Calculation for Nursing 2 semester credits 1.5/0.5/0

+This course focuses on beginning basic pharmacologic aspects of nursing care and related therapeutics.
 The course provides the beginning of a sound basis for safe medication administration throughout the practical nursing curriculum.
 Principles of action, uses, side effects, adverse effects, and interactions related to drug classifications are emphasized.
 Specific drug information for commonly prescribed medications is discussed in relation to nursing assessment, nursing diagnosis, medication administration, client monitoring, nursing interventions, client education, evaluation of safe and effective drug therapy, and documentation.
 Accurate drug dosage calculation is emphasized.
 Legal aspects of pharmacology for both prescribed and over-the-counter medications are introduced.
 Supervised simulated medication administration is practiced and evaluated in the laboratory setting.
-Pre-requisite(s):MA112; BIO 110 or BIO 210; matriculation in PN program
+Pre-requisite(s): Matriculation in PN program; ENG102, English Composition; HEA 112/BIO 112, Medical Terminology; PSY 105, Introduction to Psychology; BIO 110, Anatomy& Physiology I.